-For those fees, you get unlimited data backup, backup of external drives, a personal encryption key, a native Mac or PC client, and the service can even locate your computer if it is lost.
+For those fees, you get unlimited data backup, backup of external drives, a personal encryption key, a native Mac or PC client, and the service can even locate your computer if it’s lost.

-CrashPlan offers the same type of backup protection as Carbonite and Backblaze, but throws in a few features the others don’t offer.
+CrashPlan offers the same type of backup protection as Carbonite and Backblaze, but throws in a few features that the others don’t.

-While CrashPlan offers cloud backup for a single computer for $5.00 per month with a yearly subscription, it also offers a free level of service that allows backing up your Windows, Mac or Linux box to an external hard drive or another computer.
+While CrashPlan provides cloud backup for a single computer for $5 per month with a yearly subscription, it also provides a free level of service that allows you to back up your Windows, Mac or Linux box to an external hard drive or another computer.
 If that’s all you feel you need, then there is no charge, and you can use it that way forever.

-CrashPlan also offers an Individual plan that will backup all of the data on a single computer, as well as a Family plan that will backup 2-10 computers.
-Both plans offer the same features as the free plan, but also allow access to improved customer support, access to files via a mobile app, and the ability to restore files from any web browser.
+Additionally, CrashPlan offers an Individual plan that backs up all of the data on a single computer, as well as a Family plan that backs up 2-10 computers.
+Both plans provide the same features as the free plan, but also allow access to improved customer support, access to files via a mobile app and the ability to restore files from any web browser.

-The Individual plan will run an individual $5.99 per month, or $5.00 per month when said individual springs for a year’s service upfront.
-The Family plan, is $13.99 per month, or $12.50 per month when the family prepays for a year’s service.
+The Individual plan runs $5.99 per month, or $5 per month when said individual springs for a year’s service upfront.
+The Family plan is $13.99 per month, or $12.50 per month when the family prepays for a year’s service.
 (Make sure Uncle Buck pays for his share, he’s kind of a freeloader…)

-CrashPlan also offers a Business plan that offers backup protection for your company’s computers for $10 per month per device.
+CrashPlan also offers a Business plan that provides backup protection for your company’s computers for $10 per month per device.

-While I have tried out all three of the cloud backup solutions I’ve covered here, I’ve found Backblaze is the best solution for my particular needs.
-The $5 per month fee is quite reasonable, and the app doesn’t seems to slow down my computer or my internet connection while it is backing up data.
+While I have tried out all 3 of the cloud backup solutions I’ve covered here, I’ve found Backblaze is the best option for my particular needs.

-For more information about these and other cloud backup providers, visit this website on a regular basis, just like your backups.
+For more information about these and other cloud backup providers, visit this website on a regular basis, just like you perform your backups.